Thomas Pollock Anshutz: Maturity

-Anshutz was promoted to Eakins's position at the Academy.
+Anshutz was promoted to Eakins's position at the academy.
 Anshutz would briefly travel to Europe, focusing primarily on his teaching in Philadelphia.
 Numerous artists studied under Anshutz, including Elizabeth Sparhawk-Jones, George Luks, Charles Demuth, John Sloan, Charles Sheeler, Everett Shinn, John Marin, William Glackens, Robert Henri and Margaret Taylor Fox.
 As a teacher, Anshutz, according to art historian Sanford Schwartz, "was known as much for his approachability as his sarcasm, which apparently wasn't of the withering variety."

 The Anshutz family regularly vacationed in Holly Beach, New Jersey which served as a creative place for the painter.
 There he experimented with watercolors, bright color palette, and simple compositions.
 He also photographed the natural environment, utilizing the images as studies for paintings, specifically Holly Beach and trips down the Delaware and Maurice rivers.
 Although Anshutz experimented persistently with landscape painting, he was more well known for his portraiture, which won him numerous awards in the 1890s and 1900s.
 In 1898 he and Hugh Breckenridge co-founded the Darby School, a summer school outside of Philadelphia which emphasized plein air painting.
 At Darby, Anshutz created his most abstract works, a series of bright oil landscape paintings that were never exhibited.
 He continued to participate in the Darby School until 1910.
 He was elected as an Associate member of the National Academy of Design in 1910.
 He served as president of the Philadelphia Sketch Club.

-Legacy
+Death and legacy

+He died after an illness on June 16, 1912, at his home in Fort Washington, Pennsylvania.

 In 1971 Robert and Joy McCarty, who lived in the home formerly owned by the Anshutz family in Fort Washington, Pennsylvania, donated a portion of letters, glass negatives, and photographs to the Archives of American Art.
 A second donation from the Anshutz family took place in 1971 and 1972.
 The materials were microfilmed and returned to the family.